hasbiahmad11/semiconductor_prediction/readme.md

 ## Data Structure
 1. Temporal Component:
    - timeunit: Likely indicates time (e.g., daily, weekly, or monthly units).
+In this project, timeunit refers to the sequence of days within a year.
+For example, **timeunit = 1** indicates January 1, 2024.
 2. Economic Indicators:
    - storageCost, interestRate: Represent costs associated with inventory storage and financing rates, crucial for inventory control.
 3. Component Indices: